mseminatore/TeslaJS/README.md

 Here are some of the most recent features and fixes:

-1. With the latest version the samples include enhanced command line processing.
+1. Samples now include enhanced command line processing.
 2. Beginning with version **1.0.18** all of the samples support specifying the vehicle for multi-car owners.
-3. Beginning with version **1.0.19** began adding support for offline testing via the **mockla** sample
+3. Beginning with version **1.0.19** adding support for offline testing via the **mockla** sample

 ## Known Issues

 1. Streaming support is still being tested.
 Please report any issues.
+2. The **mockla** sample is still being developed.
+Suggestions welcome but please hold bug reports.

 # Tesla API Documentation